Martynas-Balciunas/Martynas-Balciunas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Games Design and Development Student at the University of Westminster, dedicated to mastering the technical and creative aspects of game design and programming.
+I am a Computer Games Development Student at the University of Westminster, dedicated to mastering the technical and creative aspects of game design and programming.
 My Academic background has provided me with a solid understanding of key principles,
 including:
 * Programming
 * Game Design